square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > SearchLoyaltyRewardsResponse SearchLoyaltyRewards(ctx, body)
 SearchLoyaltyRewards

 Searches for loyalty rewards in a loyalty account.
 In the current implementation, the endpoint supports search by the reward `status`.
-If you know a reward ID, use the  [RetrieveLoyaltyReward](https://developer.squareup.com/docs/reference/square/loyalty-api/retrieve-loyalty-reward) endpoint.
-For more information about loyalty rewards, see  [Loyalty Rewards](https://developer.squareup.com/docs/docs/loyalty-api/overview/#loyalty-rewards).
+If you know a reward ID, use the  [RetrieveLoyaltyReward](#endpoint-Loyalty-RetrieveLoyaltyReward) endpoint.

 ### Required Parameters